a-liut/kotlin-collection-sizes/README.md

 Kotlin Collection Sizes is a plugin that tells you the size of any collection object declared in code.
 <!-- Plugin description end -->

+This plugin is mainly intended as a learning project to learn how the Intellij Platform works.

 ## Installation

 - Using IDE built-in plugin system: